CarlosLRamirez/notes/content/index.md

 ---

-# 🌿 The Packets Garden
+# 🌿💻 The Packets Garden
-## Engineering Notes on Networking, Cloud & Learning in Public
+## My  Notes on Networking, Cloud & Learning in Public

 ---
 ## Welcome 🌐